Video conferencing with colleagues

 During the COVID-19 outbreak staff working in health and care organisations need to be able to communicate with each other whilst working remotely.
 We encourage the use of video conferencing software to support communications.

 This advice note sets out the information governance considerations when staff are using video conferencing (VC) tools to communicate with other members of staff.
 It does not cover the use of these tools for patient/clinician interactions, or the usage of these tools for any other purposes.
 Advice on using video conferencing with patients and service users can be found here.

-I work in a health and care organisation - what does this mean for me?
+- I work in a health and care organisation - what do I need to know?